 Nik Cubrilovic - Analyzing the FBI’s Explanation of How They Located Silk Road.
 The marketplace was hosted as a hidden service on Tor, a distributed network that provides a layer of anonymity for web and other traffic on the internet.
 Edward Snowden’s leaks revealed that the NSA target Tor users and that the agency has struggled to deanonymize users on the network.
 One of the big outstanding issues was how the FBI managed to uncover the real IP address of the server hosting the Silk Road.
 The indictment is intentionally vague on the details of how the server was discovered, and the issue is important since a large number of users (numbering in the millions) rely on the Tor software network to protect their identity.
 Last month Ulbricht’s lawyers filed a motion seeking to uncover details on how the FBI located the server.
-The core of the issue for the defense is if the FBI violated Ulbricht’s Fourth Amendment right to privacy in tracking down the server IP address by using any unlawful techniques or a method that would have required a warrant.
+On Friday Wired reported that the FBI had responded with their own filing detailing how they uncovered the server: The government response consists of first the DOJ filing, and then the affidavit from the FBI tech team (PDF).
+6. Addendum 1.
+2.